 How to Choose the Best Business VoIP Provider:

-Depending on the amount of lines/extensions needed, your monthly business phone service fees can start as low as $20 per line.
+Depending on the number of lines/extensions needed, your monthly business phone service fees can start as low as $20 per line.
 Knowing exactly what you need will make the transition fast, easy, and cost-effective.

 - Step 1 –check your internet connection/bandwidth to make sure you have sufficient Internet speed (your phone provider or Internet provider can you help determine this).

-- Step 2 – with your budget, calling needs, and phone system features in mind, narrow down particular small business VoIP offerings to see who can offer you the best service package for your budget.
+- Step 2 – with your budget, calling needs, and phone system features in mind, narrow down particular VoIP offerings to see who can offer you the best service package for your budget.